ipfs/kubo/docs/config.md

 ### `Gateway.Writable`

-**DEPRECATED**: Enables legacy PUT/POST request handling.

-This API is not standardized, and should not be used for new projects.
+**REMOVED**: this option has been removed.
 We are working on a modern replacement.
 IPIP can be tracked in [ipfs/specs#375](https://github.com/ipfs/specs/issues/375).

-Default: `false`

-Type: `bool`

 ### `Gateway.PathPrefixes`